cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ### Understanding Buyer Psychology: The Unspoken Jobs to Be Done

 Beyond functionality, I listened for emotional triggers during the shadowing sessions.
-The real jobs to be done that emerged were not about system features.
-They were about human needs:
+The real jobs to be done centered on human needs more than on system features:

 1. "Help me find the correct information quickly."
 2. "Help me avoid making a mistake."
 3. "Help me feel confident in my decision."

-These were not system requirements.
-They were trust requirements.
-This insight shaped every UX decision that followed, from mandatory source citations to explicit error handling to the choice of Microsoft Teams as the delivery surface.
+Those needs map to trust requirements in the product: mandatory source citations, explicit error handling, and Microsoft Teams as the delivery surface all followed from that insight.
 Trust would make or break adoption, regardless of how accurate the underlying AI was.

 ### Validating Scale: Is AI the Right Tool?

 I then analyzed one month of procurement support tickets and categorized each query by type.
 A clear Pareto distribution emerged.
 Approximately 40% of all inquiries were repetitive information retrieval.
 Buyers were asking questions like "Where is this contract?" and "Which version is the latest?" and "Where is the implementation record?" hundreds of times per month.

 > **Insight 3:** A large portion of procurement work was repetitive, structured, and suitable for AI-assisted automation.
-This was the signal that confirmed AI was a strategic match for the problem, not just a technology in search of a use case.
+This was the signal that confirmed AI was a strategic match for the problem rather than a technology looking for a use case.

 ---